Download Free ESL Activity Sheets

 The student who can figure what is in the bag wins.
 As a prize, they can get that item in the bag or something completely different.
 With all these questions activities, here’s hoping that your students are finally mastering the art of asking questions.

-Tip of the Day: Put your students homework in the bag.
+PRO TIP: Put your students homework in the bag.

 8 Pushy Salesperson